 Specific areas of interest in relation to coaching:

-Her experience as a Coach mainly focuses on helping people unlock their potential, feeling energised in their workplace, developing leadership skills, dealing with difficult situations or changes.
-In other words, enhancing well-being and performance in the work domain.
-Common topics facilitated during the sessions are self-confidence, resilience, motivation, finding your voice, values and purpose, being strategic.
+Her experience as a coach mainly focuses on helping people to unlock their potential, feel energised in their workplace, develop leadership skills and deal with difficult situations or changes.
+In other words, enhancing wellbeing and performance in the work domain.
+Common topics facilitated during the sessions are self-confidence, resilience, motivation, finding your voice, values and purpose and being strategic.
 Sandrine has worked with staff returning to work after a long absence to help them with the transition period.

 Sandrine is a member of the European Mentoring and Coaching Council (EMCC) UK and EMCC Global.